mdcatapult/prefetch/README.md

 * **source** - location of file stored on file system
 * **origin** - an array of FQ origins (see above)
 * **attrs** - filesystem attributes of the file
+* **derivative** - explicit flag to identify if this is a derivative of another document
 * **mimetype** - the mimetype as derived from apache tika
 * **hash** - an md5 hash of the file to assist with deduplication
 * **origin** - an array of FQ origins (see above)